-We have three lovely walks on Peak District Kids that takes in each of these Peak District stepping stones.
+We have four lovely walks on Peak District Kids that takes in each of these Peak District stepping stones.
 In fact they all feature in our top Peak District walks with kids.

 Please bare in mind that after heavy rain, these stepping stones in the Peak District are often submerged and impassable.
 Save these walks for when the weather has been dry, or even better, a warm summers day when little ones can have a paddle or wild swim.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 During the winter months, it’s important to be extra prepared and safe when out walking and adventuring in the Peak District.
 The weather can change so quickly, especially on the exposed escarpments, and we don’t want you to get caught out.

 Read our top tips for safe winter walking with the kids.

 PARKING INFORMATION: Please do not rely solely on the postcode for parking directions.
 In the National Park, a postcode can cover a large area.
 Postcodes are only provided as guidance.
 Please either use the Google Maps point provided for every walk, or what3words.